Updated on December 13, 2024

 Side Effects of Dental Anesthesia

-Before administration, the dentist should be aware of your full medical history, alcohol abuse history, and any allergies to ensure complications are avoided.
+Dental anesthesia is a common and safe treatment.
+Before administration, the dentist should be aware of your full medical history, alcohol abuse history, and any allergies to avoid complications.

 Side effects are rare and are usually only felt with sedation or general anesthesia.
 These may include: